Potatoasad/project-template/README.md

 ```python
 from scripts import *
 ```
 and all the functions and classes will be available to you inside the notebook.
-This keeps your notebook relatively clean and free of a cascade of initial function defintions
+This keeps your notebook relatively clean and free of a cascade of initial function defintions.

+Simply restart the notebook kernel and any changes you have made to `/scripts` will be updated.